IBM/opensource-ai-workshop/docs/README.md

 logo: images/ibm-blue-background.png
 ---

-## Open Source AI workshop
+## Open Source AI Workshop

-Welcome to the Open Source AI workshop!
-Thank you for trusting us to help you learn about this new and exciting space.
-In this workshop, you'll gain the skills and confidence to effectively use LLMs locally through simple exercises and experimentation, and learn best practices for leveraging open source AI.
+You've probably heard how tools like ChatGPT are changing workflows — but when it comes to privacy, security, and control, using public AI tools isn't always an option.
+In this hands-on workshop, you'll learn how to run your own local, open-source LLMs — no cloud, no cost, and no compromise.

+We'll walk through installing and running models with tools like ollama, AnythingLLM, and Continue using familiar environments like VS Code.
+By the end, you'll have a fully functional local AI assistant, ready to support your work securely and offline.

 Our overarching goals of this workshop is as follows: